Child protection in England Serious case reviews

 - or a child died by suspected suicide.

-What is significant harm and how is it determined
+What is seriously harmed and how is it determined

 The Local Safeguarding Children Boards (LSCB) follows statutory guidance for conducting a serious case review.